iwantmyname/blog/src/2011/10/seo-advantages-of-your-own-video-site.md

 ### Now even easier

 Video SEO is a new and interesting space and VidCaster is proud to apply our "it just works" philosophy to this category.
-That's why we're also proud to announce a new partnership with iWantMyName &mdash; now if you use iWantMyName for domain name management, our service can be easily [added to your domains with just one single click](https://iwantmyname.com/services/video/vidcaster-custom-domain).
+That's why we're also proud to announce a new partnership with iwantmyname &mdash; now if you use iwantmyname for domain name management, our service can be easily [added to your domains with just one single click](https://iwantmyname.com/services/video/vidcaster-custom-domain).

 For more information about VidCaster, please visit [www.vidcaster.com](http://vidcaster.com).